 “…the work I have done with her has enabled me to make more progress in my trading than my 15 years of experience did on their own.”

-An engaging speaker, Shull has delivered keynotes at MIT’s Sloan Fellows program, US Ski and Snowboard, Harvard Business School, Leaders in Sport, Women in Entertainment and the Ontario Teachers’ Pension Plan among many others.
+An engaging speaker, Shull has delivered keynotes and workshops at MIT’s Sloan Fellows program, US Ski and Snowboard, Harvard Business School, Leaders in Sport, NASCAR Cup Winners Hendrick Motorsports and the Ontario Teachers’ Pension Plan among many others.

-She has appeared on CNBC’s Squawk Box both in the US and Asia – most recently to discuss risk psychology in the NFL.
+In 2019 she appeared on Real Vision and Yahoo Finance and in the past on CNBC’s Squawk Box both in the US and Asia.
 FORBES, WSJ, FT, Bloomberg Markets, and New York Times’ Dealbook have run profiles on her unique work.
-She has also appeared on FOX Business with Liz Claman, Bloomberg, Cavuto, PBS, The Discovery Channel, CNBC’s Halftime Report and REAL VISION, the innovative financial TV start-up.
+She has also appeared on FOX Business with Liz Claman, Bloomberg, Cavuto, PBS, The Discovery Channel and CNBC’s Halftime Report.

 Shull holds a Master of Arts in neuropsychoanalysis (1995) from The University of Chicago.
 Her thesis research, “The Neurobiology of Freud’s Theory of the Repetition Compulsion,” was published in 2003 in the Annals of Modern Psychoanalysis and was cited in 2013 as one of the first papers written in neuropsychoanalysis.
 She is also a 2009 alumna of Harvard’s Kennedy School Executive Education program, Investment Decisions and Behavioral Finance.